 Bernie Sanders is at the forefront of the fight to make the minimum wage a living wage.
-Over the past 40 years, the cost of living has increased significantly while workers’ wages have stayed relatively flat, despite commensurate increases in productivity levels.
-Meanwhile, CEO pay is up nearly 1000 percent since 1978 — a figure that is double the stock market growth over the same period.
-In other words, all of the new wealth created in the last 25 years or so has gone straight to the top one percent, leaving most workers behind.
+Over the past 40 years, the cost of living has increased significantly while workers’ wages have stayed relatively flat, despite increased productivity.
+Meanwhile, the pay of CEOs is up nearly 1000 percent since 1978 — a figure that is double the stock market growth over the same period.
+In other words, almost all of the new wealth created in the last 25 years or so has gone straight to the top one percent, leaving most workers behind.

 Current State of the Minimum Wage

 Bernie believes that American workers are way overdue for a raise in the minimum wage.
-While addressing hundreds of low-wage workers on strike for a living wage in July 2015, Bernie stated,
+When the Raise the Wage Act was introduced in the Senate in 2019, Bernie stated:

 Why do we need a higher minimum wage?

+$7.25 is not enough money to pay the bills and support a family.
+Even when working full-time and year-round, one in nine U.S. workers are living in poverty.
 The effects of low wages can be viewed as a ripple effect throughout the economic and social spheres.
 As wages decrease, there is a consequential decrease in real purchasing power and workers are inclined to take on more work in order to subsist.
-Nearly 40 percent of hourly-paid workers are now working over 40 hours a week.
-A family struggling to subsist on a lower income will also have greater difficulty adequately caring for its children.
+Nearly 40 percent of hourly-paid workers are now working more than 40 hours a week.

 On top of all of this, because the minimum wage is currently so low, many workers earning the minimum wage receive public assistance from the federal government in order to support themselves and their families.
 Therefore, according to the Economic Policy Institute, raising the minimum wage by just a few dollars would cause 1.7 million Americans to no longer rely on public assistance and “reduce government expenditures on current income-support programs by $7.6 billion per year”.